Chair: Stephen D’Arcy, Partner, Quantum Group LLC

 Mr. Hodess is also involved in a variety of community organizations.
 He serves on the Executive committee of the Board of Directors for The Friendship Circle and is past Co-chair, Annual Fundraiser for the Autism Society of America, Oakland County Chapter.
 Mr. Hodess is also Co-Leader for Autism Insurance in Michigan (AIM).
 He is past Board of Directors for both JARC (Jewish Association for Residential Care) and Jewish Community Council.

-Lynn Ingram currently serves as the Program Development & Communications Manager for the State Bar of Michigan.
+Lynn Ingram currently serves as Director of Communications for Wayne County Executive Robert A. Ficano.
 An attorney by trade, Ingram is also the former Publisher & Editor-in-Chief of Michigan Lawyers Weekly.
 He has a nephew with autism and became passionate about the cause after learning about the challenges faced by families dealing with this disability.

 Ingram was instrumental in developing the partnership between Wayne County and the Autism Alliance of Michigan, which has already resulted in greater delivery of services to County residents.
 He is a graduate of the University of Michigan and the University of Toledo College of Law.
 He and his wife live in Plymouth and are the proud parents of three children.